Your Guide To Psychometric Testing

 Share this post:

-Psychometric tests are not as scary as a hungry tiger on the loose.
-They are a chance for you to impress employers, and to stand out from other people who are applying for the same job.
+Instead, they’re a chance for you to impress employers and stand out from other people who are applying for the same job.

 What are Psychometric Tests?

-Psychometric tests regularly feature in assessment centres, taking the form of behavioural and aptitude tests.
-Employers use tests like this to assess your acquired skills rather than your educational background.
+A regular feature in assessment centres, psychometric tests take the form of behavioural and aptitude tests.
+They’re used to assess your acquired skills rather than your educational background.

-Psychometric tests give a fair and honest reflection of a person's skills.
+Psychometric tests, on the other hand, give a fair and honest reflection of a person's skills.
 Furthermore, they reveal if the candidate has the specific skills or personality traits that are required for the job on offer.
-The skills and traits that are relevant!
-An employer might think, 'this chap can play the oboe and they're red hot on the dance floor - they must be a real character.
-But can they do the job?'

 Watch: The Beginners Guide to Psychometric Tests